Stephen Hetherington: Academic

-He commenced his academic career in 1987, as an Assistant Professor of Philosophy at West Virginia University; and in 1990 he transferred to the philosophy department of the University of New South Wales where he remained until his retirement in mid-2021.
+He commenced his academic career in 1987, as an Assistant Professor of Philosophy at West Virginia University; and in 1990 he transferred to the philosophy department of the University of New South Wales where he remained until his retirement in late 2020.

 Editor-in-chief

 From December 2013 until March 2022 he was the editor-in-chief of the Australasian Journal of Philosophy, a prestigious English-language philosophy journal continuously published since 1923.

-He is also the editor-in-chief of the Cambridge University Press Elements in Epistemology series and the Bloomsbury Publishing Critical Introductions to Contemporary Epistemology series.
+He is the editor-in-chief of the Cambridge University Press Elements in Epistemology series and, also, the Bloomsbury Publishing Critical Introductions to Contemporary Epistemology series.

 Awards

 In 2011 he was elected a fellow of the Australian Academy of the Humanities (FAHA).